 Certified Flight Instructor Rating/Certified Flight Instructor Instrument Rating:

-Flight instructor is often the first flying job a commercial pilot will have.
+Being a flight instructor is often the first flying job a commercial pilot will have.
 A Certified Flight Instructor Rating (CFI) is required of anyone who wants to begin instructing other pilots.
 CFIs are responsible for all aspects of training students.
 Our CFI program will help you acquire the skills to provide helicopter flight lessons on the ground and in the air.

 The Certified Flight Instructor Instrument Rating (CFII) is another option and a natural progression for students who have already achieved their Instrument Rating.
 This also gives you more valuable training and teaching experience.